nimamasoumi/CS_Repertoire/README.md

 2. Thread class, Multithreading, interrupting a thread using sleep.
 3. Formal configuration management which is using App.config
 4. Several modifiers such as partial and out.
-5. Event concept and standard event handlers
+5. Event concept, standard event handlers, customg EventArgs, and subscribe/unsubscribe events